SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Installing the CUDA Driver
 ----------------------------

 For A100 GPU and other A series GPUs, you must install the **CUDA 11.4.3 driver**.

-The version of the driver installed on the customer server must be equal to or higher than the one used to build the SQreamDB package.
+For H100 GPU ( and other H series ) cuda minimum 11.8 should be installed!
+For L40S GPU ( and other L series ) cuda minimum 12.0 should be installed!
+Our current recommendation cuda 12.2.1

 For questions related to which driver to install, contact `SqreamDB support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.

 .. contents::
    :local: